 Wilkins, P.D., Marsden, J. E. In review.
 Spatial and seasonal comparisons of growth of wild and stocked juvenile lake trout in Lake Champlain.
 J. Great Lakes Res.
 5-22-2019

+Table 1.
+Size range (mm total length) and sample size of stocked and wild juvenile lake trout collected for lipid analysis from three areas of the Main Lake of Lake Champlain in three seasons, 2018.
+Samples were also obtained from the Ed Weed hatchery in early November, 2018.